josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🎧_banned_tracks_transmission_loops.md

 # 🎧 Banned Tracks Transmission Loops
 **First created:** 2025-09-29 | **Last updated:** 2025-10-03
-*When the state bans a song, the speakers get louder*
+*When the state bans a song, the speakers get louder.*

 ---